-- 1. Not there yet: The intern's practice shows signs of development in this area but is inconsistent and highly variable relative to anticipated outcomes.
-The intern's practice requires extensive support and relies substantially on the supervisor's guidance. - 2.
-Approaching Competency: The intern's practice varies in consistency and effectiveness.
+1-Not there yet: The intern's practice shows signs of development in this area but is inconsistent and highly variable relative to anticipated outcomes.
+The intern's practice requires extensive support and relies substantially on the supervisor's guidance.

+2-Approaching Competency: The intern's practice varies in consistency and effectiveness.
 There are clear signs of emerging strengths and growing competence in these ministry areas.
-The intern is increasingly independent but uses the feedback of the supervisor and lay committee to inform her/his learning. - 3.
-Competent: The intern's practice in this ministry area is generally consistent and reliable.
+The intern is increasingly independent but uses the feedback of the supervisor and lay committee to inform her/his learning.

+3-Competent: The intern's practice in this ministry area is generally consistent and reliable.
 Their practice demonstrates the desired outcomes for internship and a readiness for ordained ministry at a novice level.
-The intern demonstrates self- awareness of their strengths and areas for growth in this ministry area.
-The intern is prepared to assume responsibility for the daily work of ministry in this area with continued support from first call theological education and veteran ministry colleagues. - 4.
-Strong: The intern's ability in this area has moved beyond basic competence at a novice level.
+The intern demonstrates self-awareness of their strengths and areas for growth in this ministry area.
+The intern is prepared to assume responsibility for the daily work of ministry in this area with continued support from first call theological education and veteran ministry colleagues.

+4-Strong: The intern's ability in this area has moved beyond basic competence at a novice level.
 They are starting to show signs of proficiency and greater independence.
-In this area of ministry you are able to relate to the intern as a colleague instead of one who needs high levels of supervision. - 5.
-Very Strong: The intern has been able to spend substantial time developing in this area of ministry.
+In this area of ministry, you are able to relate to the intern as a colleague instead of one who needs high levels of supervision.

+5-Very Strong: The intern has been able to spend substantial time developing in this area of ministry.
 The intern's practice in this area demonstrates a maturity or depth of experience beyond that which would be expected of a beginning pastor.
 The intern has demonstrated leadership and is well ready to take on this type of ministry in a first call.

-1 2 3 4 5 Current level nments (optional): v would you rate this per non, Biblical interpretati • • ' 1 2 3 4 5 Current level opriate volu me, preparin g liturgy for v vorship.) pt in the middle of the se opriate volu me, preparin g liturgy for v vorship.) opt in the middle of the se opriate volu me, preparin g liturgy for v vorship.) w would you rate this per per in the middle of the second that t rson in Pas s appropria 2 toral Care (1 ane, preparing 3 for example: g liturgy for v vorship.)
-5 vely, maintains Current level mments (optional): w would you rate this pendidentiality, and respond a variety of life circumsta rson in Pas s appropria 2 toral Care (1 ane, preparing 3 for example: g liturgy for v vorship.)
-5 vely, maintains Current level mments (optional): w would you rate this perifidentiality, and respond rson in Pas s appropria toral Care (stely to needs for example: g liturgy for v vorship.)
-5 vely, maintains the congregation

-How would you rate this person in their al bility to think and speak theolo gically (for example: this could include preaching, teaching, casual conversations, evangelism, pub lic witness, etc.)

-How would you rate this person at Teaching/Faith Formation (for example: uses appropriate methods for teaching in and across developmental and life stages, across diverse abilities, learning styles and populations, provides learning opportunities grounded in their theological tradition, facilitates group discussions effectively.)

-1 2 3 4 5

-Current level

-· ·

-omments (optional):

-How would you rate this person in Evangelism (for example: is comfortable speaking about personal faith with congregation members and those outside the congregation, can teach about the Bible and faith in a way that people without a church background can understand, creates relationships with those outside the congregation, encourages faith in people outside the congregation, creates a welcoming environment for those who are new to the church or faith.)

-1 2 3 4 5

-Current level

-Con nments (optional):

-How would you rate this person in Administrative Skills (for example: budgets, timely completion of tasks, time management, attention to detail, working with committees, agendas.)
+How would you rate this person at various points in Preaching Delivery: (for example: vocal inflection, volume, expressiveness, postures, gestures, connecting with the congregation.)